yvonneliao/pj/README.md

 # Welcome!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
+This is a README.

+READMEs are where we communicate what the project is and how to use it.